At present there are many treatments that can greatly lessen the impact of tinnitus but no cure to eliminate tinnitus completely.

 Summary of results: Our results reinforced our belief that tinnitus suffers needs to be treated individually and highlighted the benefit questionnaires and testing protocols offer to provide structure and consistency to our service and allow us to rate success of treatment.

-A new clinical study is starting in St. James hospital to evaluate the benefit of Lenire tinnitus treatment device.
+A clinical study was completed in St. James hospital to evaluate the benefit of Lenire tinnitus treatment device.
 This is a neuromodulation device that targets auditory-somatosensory convergent structures in the brain that are involved in the generation of Tinnitus.
 The device delivers multimodal stimuli to modulate neuropathological activity and suppress the associated illusory sound.
-Lenire was launched in December 2014 and there has been a lot of marketing (TV & radio and conferences) about the device but lacked any published research.
+Lenire was launched in December 2014 and there has been a lot of marketing (TV & radio and conferences) about the device.
+In 2020, further research was published.
+Results showed a statistically significant reduction in tinnitus symptom severity based on the Tinnitus Handicap Inventory and Tinnitus Functional Index (approximately 80% of patients improved, while 20% either remained the same or disimproved).
+Therapeutic improvements continued after 12 months post treatment for specific bimodal stimulation settings.
+This shows promising results for tinnitus patients worldwide, however further research is still required for this emerging therapy.

 Based in Sligo, Physics students at the University of Edinburgh and University College Dublin came up with a solution to the problem of temporary tinnitus in 2013.
 Using sound therapy apparently so effective that they claim it can cure cases of temporary tinnitus in 99% of cases.
 It uses a low-frequency audio treatment that aims to give a therapeutic benefit, it is available to purchase as a downloadable app.
 It is unclear on its effectiveness for long-term tinnitus sufferers.